 The core philosophy of McCormick's executive compensation program is to pay for performance and retain key talent.
-McCormick's compensation program is designed to align McCormick's executive compensation with our five guiding principles and long-term stockholder interests.
+McCormick's compensation program is designed to align McCormick's executive compensation with McCormick's Five Guiding Principles and long-term stockholder interests.
 Our executive compensation program includes elements with 1-, 3-, 5- and 10-year time horizons, along with a varied mix of payout factors tied to these elements to ensure that compensation is not focused on any one area above others, mitigating risk and ensuring a well-balanced recognition of both annual and long-term performance.
-McCormick's compensation policy is based on the following compensation principles:
+McCormick's compensation principles:

-- · We must pay competitively both as to the amount and type of compensation we offer in order to attract and retain our executive talent. - A substantial portion of each executive's total compensation should be performance-based and dependent on the achievement of financial and other performance goals over both the short and longer term. - The financial performance goals should be drivers of stockholder value over the short and longer term, such as sales growth, and EPS.
+• McCormick must pay competitively - both as to the amount and type of compensation we offer in order to attract and retain our executive talent.

+- A substantial portion of each executive's total compensation should be performance-based and dependent on the achievement of financial and other performance goals over both the short and longer term. - · Financial performance goals should be drivers of stockholder value over the short and longer term, such as sales growth, and EPS.